 Reviews are important to authors because they can boost sales.
 If you’ve read one of my books, please leave a review where you purchased it.
 Alternatively, you can use the contact form here to email me your review, and I’ll be glad to post it here and on my blog.
 Thank you.

-- Click here to Order My Ideal Partner from Amazon in Kindle format.
+- Click here to order from Amazon in Kindle format.

-- Click here to Order My Ideal Partner in print from Amazon.
+- Click here to order in print from Amazon.

-- Click here to Order My Ideal Partner from Smashwords in various eBook formats.
+- Click here to order from Smashwords in various eBook formats.